getuni/express-payment-request-react-native/README.md

 # express-payment-request-react-native
 💸 The companion React Native (iOS/Android/Web) frontend for express-payment-request.

-This allows you to accept payments via services such as  [**Apple Pay**](https://www.apple.com/uk/apple-pay/) without linking.
+This allows you to accept cross-platform payments using services such as  [**Apple Pay**](https://www.apple.com/uk/apple-pay/) without linking.

 ## 🚀 Getting Started